oresat/oresat-linux/docs/general_design/software.rst

 -----------

-Device trees are used to describe the hardware, so hardware info does need to be hardcoded into the Linux kernel; this include configuing pin modes.
+Device trees are used to describe the hardware, so hardware info does need to be hard-coded into the Linux kernel; this include configuring pin modes.
 For more info about device tree and Linux, see https://www.kernel.org/doc/html/latest/devicetree/usage-model.html Device tree overlays are used by the Linux kernel to overlay changes to the